-Portfolio Valuation means the performance of the portfolio compared to the benchmark (if a benchmark has been specified) for the period the particular report refers to, as well as the confirmations of the transactions performed in the context of portfolio management for the specific time interval.

-Professional Client means a Customer who has been categorised by the Bank as Professional Client for the purposes of the Law, either on the basis of such customer being a Per Se pursuant to PRIIPs Regulation.
+- Portfolio Valuation means the performance of the portfolio compared to the benchmark (if a benchmark has been specified) for the period the particular report refers to, as well as the confirmations of the transactions performed in the context of portfolio management for the specific time interval. - Professional Client means a Customer who has been categorised by the Bank as Professional Client for the purposes of the Law, either on the basis of such customer being a Per Se Professional Client or an Elective Professional Client. - Product means a financial instrument or such investment product as may be qualified as such pursuant to PRIIPs Regulation.